peaBerberian/booth-mult.rs/README.md

 algorithm](https://en.wikipedia.org/wiki/Booth%27s_multiplication_algorithm)
 implementation written in Rust.

-Take two 16 bit signed integers (values allowed are from -32767 to 32767) and multiply them by using bitwise trickery.
+Take two 16-bit signed integers (values allowed are from -32767 to 32767, as -32768 is forbidden here) and multiply them by using bitwise trickery.

-As the outputed value is also a 16 bits signed integer, it will rapidly overflow when the result goes out of its limits.
+:warning: The outputed value is also a 16-bit signed integer, it will overflow if the result goes out of the [-32768, 32767] range.